 More background information

 NATO Policy on Cyber Defence

 To keep pace with the rapidly changing threat landscape and maintain robust cyber defences, NATO adopted an enhanced policy and action plan, which were endorsed by Allies at the Wales Summit in September 2014.
 An updated action plan has since been endorsed by Allies in February 2017.
-The policy establishes that cyber defence is part of the Alliance’s core task of collective defence, confirms that international law applies in cyberspace and intensifies NATO’s cooperation with industry.
-The top priority is the protection of the communications systems owned and operated by the Alliance.
+The policy establishes that cyber defence is part of the Alliance’s core task of collective defence, confirms that international law applies in cyberspace, seeks to further develop NATO’s and Allies’ capabilities, and intensifies NATO’s cooperation with industry.
+The top priority is the protection of the networks owned and operated by the Alliance.